Wangyuxuan-xuan/Network_Science_Pypi_Analysis/README.md

 **Directory:** `03_community_detection/01_Louvain_method`

 * **Input Data:** Real Data: `pypi_dag` (Stage 3 Data - **Cycles Removed**).
 Random Data: the randomized datasets generated for Objective 5. *Note: This analysis requires a strict DAG.*
 * **Methodology:** We project the directed PyPI dependency graph into an undirected graph.
-1. Apply the Louvain algorithm, which iteratively maximizes modularity (Q).
+Then we apply the Louvain algorithm, which iteratively maximizes modularity (Q).
-2. The modularity score measures the strength of community division compared to a random graph with the same degree distribution.
+**The modularity score:** The Q value measures the strength of community division compared to a random graph with the same degree distribution.

 Output Files Example: We take RealData as output files example.
 | Output File | Description |